Frequently Asked Questions

 - For doctoral students who have achieved Candidacy, the SOL is re-set to 5 years.

-Further Extensions are possible if a student is making progress but has not yet completed all degree requirements.
+Extensions are possible if a student is making progress but has not yet completed all degree requirements.
 Only two year extensions for doctoral degrees will be considered.
-A memorandum requesting the extension and giving reasons for the extension must be sent to the Graduate Dean.
+A request for the extension including reasons for the extension must be submitted to the Graduate Dean through SPIRE.
 Each case is reviewed individually and a new SOL is determined.
 GPDs are encouraged to request an appropriate new SOL and to set timelines for completing steps along the way so that progress can be judged fairly.

 Statute of Limitations are adjusted only upon recommendation of the GPD or if a student changes from one program to another, a new SOL may be assigned.
 A SOL will be extended when a Leave of Absence is approved.